 When you’ve found a home that you’re interested in, it’s time to make an offer.
 We’ll draw up a formal contract reflecting your offering price and terms.
 If your offer is accepted by the seller, this contract will become a legally binding agreement.

-In addition to an offer contract, you will need to provide earnest money as well as a letter from your lender indicating your qualification to purchase.
+In addition to an offer contract, you’ll need to provide earnest money and a letter from your lender confirming your ability to complete the purchase.

 Earnest Money is typically between 1% to 5% of the property purchase price.
-You will not be at risk of losing your earnest money as long as you do not default on your contract.
-There are several protections that will be put in place within the contract to protect your earnest money from default.
-We will explain these to you when we work on the agreement together.
-The earnest money check will be deposited at either escrow or the listing brokerage’s trust account, and will be applied towards your purchase at closing.
+You won’t be at risk of losing your earnest money as long as you don’t default on the agreed upon terms of the contract.
+There may be several contingencies that we can put in place within the contract to protect your earnest money from default.
+We’ll explain these to you when we put together your purchase contract.

 As a buyer, you will be in a better negotiating position if:

-- You have not loaded your offer with time-consuming or frivolous contingencies
+- You haven’t loaded your offer with time-consuming or extraneous contingencies

-When you make an offer on a house, you should be prepared for the negotiations to go back and forth before both parties agree to the terms.
-You might also have to compete with other interested buyers.
-We will offer advice, based on our research, as to what amount would be reasonable to pay.
+When you make an offer on a house, you should be prepared for the negotiations to go back and forth a bit before both parties agree to the terms.
+You may also have to compete with other interested buyers.
+We’ll discuss winning strategies with you so that you can put your best foot forward!

 After agreement has been reached on all of the terms in the contract, and both you and the seller have signed the offer, we have a legally binding contract.
 This is called “Mutual Acceptance.”
 Your file will be sent to the escrow company.
 You’ll contact the escrow company directly to arrange the delivery of your earnest money deposit.
 Please note that due to increasing fraud in the industry, you should always confirm wiring instructions directly with your bank and with your escrow contact.

 Learn more about what escrow’s role is and what title insurance is in our section on Escrow & Title.